shaunayodice/ball_and_pipe_control/README.md

 8. Q-Learning

-This code is the overall top-level enti
+This code is the overall top-level entity for the whole project.
+The purpose of this function is to implement the functionality of Q-Learning.
+The code calls to all of the other functions that were created for the individual parts of the reinforcement learning.

 #Troubleshooting